Chapter 13 Bankruptcy Attorney in Tucson, Arizona

 Since all filings are not the same, it is important that anyone considering bankruptcy work with an accomplished Tucson Chapter 13 Bankruptcy Attorney who has absolute focus in the field to get the most out for our client(s) financial future.
 I not only have over two decades of experience, I deliver results in each case that my office represents.

 There many type of debts, however to explain how bankruptcy works there are generally two types of debt to be focus on where bankruptcy law is concerned:

 Secured debt is defined as debt that can be retrieved as collateral in exchange for non-payment.
 These items include your home or car, or any other item that can be repossessed in the event of non-payment.
 In essence, the creditor is taking their security back by repossessing a vehicle or foreclosing on a home.

 Unsecured debt includes items that cannot be obtained physically in the event of non-payment.
 These items can include credit card bills, medical bills, legal fees, accountant fees, old cell phone bills and even old rental agreements.

 Depending on the circumstances of your bankruptcy review, it could be possible to reassess your current debts and lower the remaining amount owed.
-For instance, in some cases, if you were to owe $10,000 on a car that is currently only worth half of that amount, we can work with the lien holder to rewrite the loan for the merely the value of the vehicle and not the whole balance due.
+For instance, in some cases, if you were to owe $10,000 on a car that is currently only worth half of that amount, our Tucson Chapter 13 Bankruptcy lawyer can work with the lien holder to rewrite the loan for the merely the value of the vehicle and not the whole balance due.